 In addition to showing you the available booking dates, the website will display which train is available as well.
-It’s important to note that only the inter-county train travels in the morning while the express train leaves in the afternoon.
+It’s important to note that only the inter-county train travels in the morning and night*.
+Only the express train leaves in the afternoon.

 The morning (inter-county) train leaves Nairobi terminus heading to Mombasa at around 8:20 AM, expected to arrive at around 2:20 PM.
 From Mombasa heading to Nairobi, it leaves at 8 AM, expected to arrive at around 1:45 PM.

 The afternoon (express) train leaves Nairobi terminus heading to Mombasa at around 2:30 PM, expected to arrive at around 7:20 PM.
 From Mombasa heading to Nairobi, it leaves at 3:15 PM, expected to arrive at around 8:15 PM.

 *On 5th January 2021, Kenya Railways introduced a night (inter-county) train that leaves either stations at 9:00 PM.